Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

 ![wxo toyota test](images/wxo-toyota-test.png)

+>[!TIP]
+>*The `Thumbs up` and `Thumbs down` icons below each response allow the user to provide feedback to improve the performance and accuracy of the agents in watsonx Orchestrate*

 At this time, it is worthwhile taking a moment to reflect on what you've developed so far.
 You have designed an agent and empowered it with a knowledge base to enable it to respond to queries in context using its knowledge base. *Congratulations!!*

 Reviewing the architecture, you've completed the part of the agentic solution which involved creating the Financial Analyst agent and empowering it with a knowledge base (annotated with red rectangles in the figure below).
 In the next section, you will work through the process of creating the **Financial API Agent** and the **Web Search Agent** which you will then add as collaborator agents to the **Financial Analyst Agent**.

 ![wxo agent knowledge complete](images/wxo-financial-research-agent-knowledge-complete.png)

 ## Financial API Agent Creation and Configuration
 In this section, you will develop the Financial API Agent, one of the collaborator agents which is specifically skilled at returning market data and glossary definitions.
 In this hands-on lab, the Financial API Agent is empowered with two tools, the **Market Data Tool** which returns stock prices and the **Glossary Tool** which leverages Wikipedia to return glossary definitions.
 In practice, this agent can also get access to other internal tools such as those for modeling stock behavior or forecasting stock prices; the approach to empower the agent with such tools would be the same.

-12- If you are not at the watsonx Orchestrate landing page (chat interface), repeat the steps above to make sure you are logged into IBM Cloud, find the watsonx Orchestrate service and launch it to access the landing page.
+12- On the top left, click on the hamburger menu and select the `Chat` to go back to the watsonx Orchestrate landing page.

-13- From the watsonx Orchestrate langding page, click **Create agent** (annotated with red rectangle) to start developing a new agent, the Financial API Agent.
+13- From the watsonx Orchestrate landing page, click **Create agent** (annotated with red rectangle) to start developing a new agent, the Financial API Agent.

 ![wxo create agent chatUI](images/wxo-create-agent.png)